I often had an issue keeping hair strands out of my diving mask causing leaks and visibility issues. My dive snoody solves those problems.

 Easily Create a Useful and Pretty Scuba Hood

 If you are a diver, swimmer, or enjoy other water sports, a scuba hood or diving snood may be useful to you.
-Some people need to keep hair secure, thus preventing water leaks from trickling inside their diving mask.
-Others want to keep long hair from being tangled, and still others may want to keep salt or chlorine off their hair.
+Some people need to keep their hair secure, thus preventing water leaks from trickling inside their diving masks.
+Others want to keep long hair from being tangled or may want to keep salt or chlorine out of their hair.

 Step 1: Choose Your Fabric

 First, you must decide your main purpose.
 If you are primarily after warmth, you will want a neoprene fabric.
 Otherwise, choose a fabric with some stretch.
 This stretch should be from spandex or elastane, not from a cotton t-shirt knit or polyester knit.
 There is a wide variety of "active fabric" for leggings, dance contests, and gymnastic uniforms.

 After you make your choice, either find some scrap fabric to use for a pattern, or purchase enough for a couple of mistakes.
 Be sure your scrap fabric is of a similar stretch and weight as your new fabric.
 I used an old dive shirt/rash guard as my pattern fabric.